thahnen/sonarlint-eclipse-launcher/README.md

 There are still some things left to do:

 - change Ant script to use `ant:if` and `ant:unless` instead of running (with potential *failures*)
+- change *sonarlint-core-osgi.xml* to use `loadresource` instead of loading/saving temporary files
+- change *sonarlint-test-classpath.xml* to use reusable macros instead of multiple implementations